New Brunswick, New Jersey Therapists

 Patient-Centered System of Care

-A health advisory committee proposes systematic patient care for prevention, treatment and health recovery.
-Proponents believe the integration of treatment will significantly advance health care opportunities for New Jersey.
+A health advisory committee proposes systematic patient care for prevention, treatment, and health recovery.
+Proponents believe the integration of treatment will significantly advance healthcare opportunities for New Jersey.
 Not everyone agrees.
 Those advocating for the disabled and mentally ill warn that a shift to DMHAS would potentially cause problems.
 The impact on community providers could be harsh; they are already coping with changes in how the state reimburses them for Medicaid service.